betaflight/betaflight.com/docs/wiki/getting-started/hardware/esc-firmware.md

 ### BLHeli_32

 :::warning
-Stuck motors, hot motors and unexpected behaviour have been observed in BLHeli_32 releases after 32.7.
+Stuck motors, hot motors and unexpected behavior have been observed in BLHeli_32 releases after 32.7.
 Betaflight recommends avoiding newer releases until a well-tested BLHeli_32 release is available.
 :::

 BLHeli_32 is only available pre-installed on ESCs, the cost of BLHeli_32 licenses are included in the hardware cost of each ESC.
 BLHeli_32 was a continuation of the original BLHeli project which introduced support for 32bit ESCs.
 Bidirectional DShot is now a fully supported feature in version 32.7.0.
 Just upgrade using blheli32 configurator.